Goodyear to recall RV tires 19 years after last one was made - NewsBreak

 Lawsuits and safety advocates allege that the tires were designed for delivery trucks and not for recreational vehicles that travel at highway speeds.
 They allege that Goodyear kept the problems secret for years by settling cases and getting judges to seal records.

 The tires were made from 1996 to 2003.
-The death and injury numbers were revealed in a 2018 information request letter to the Akron, Ohio, company.
+NHTSA received the number of deaths and injuries after court documents were unsealed by an Arizona judge.
+The numbers were revealed in a 2018 information request letter to the Akron, Ohio, company.
 The agency did not specify how many people were killed in crashes involving the tires.

-Goodyear Tire & Rubber Co., based in Akron, Ohio, denied that the tires have a safety defect and said Tuesday that few, if any, are still on the road.
-The company said it's doing the recall to address risks that happen when the tires are underinflated or overloaded on motorhomes.

-“This tire hasn’t been made since 2003, it consistently met Goodyear’s demanding safety standards, and we have not received an injury claim related to the tire’s use on a Class A motorhome in more than 14 years,” Goodyear said in a prepared statement.
+A message was left seeking comment from Akron, Ohio-based Goodyear Tire & Rubber Co.
+Previously the company has said there is no safety defect with the tires.

 Goodyear will replace the tires with a newer model at no cost to RV owners.
 Owners of tires used on other vehicles can exchange them for $500.